PLAN TO VOTE

 Plan to vote.

 Planning to vote is key to voting successfully!
+Make sure you know if you can vote early and/or by mail and don’t miss the deadlines!
 If you’re voting on election day, be sure to think about your schedule for the day.
 Will you need to vote in the morning?
 After class?
 In the evening after work?
 Will you need a ride to the polls?
 Does your neighbor?
 Plan to research your candidates and make a list of who you want to vote for ahead of time.
 Plan to encourage everyone—your partner, co-workers, newly 18-year-old nieces and nephews—to get registered to vote.
 Plan to make your voice heard!

 Don’t forget to share with your friends!